 Another book that has become a TV series is Little Fires Everywhere by Celeste Ng.
 It has several intertwined storylines with different mysteries that slowly unravel and a few ethical dilemmas that will make you think.
 Again, put in the time to read the book — it’s worth it.

 Let’s end with one more dystopian novel.
 Invitation to a Beheading is a confusing tale that only becomes more perplexing the more you read.
 At the same time, though, each chapter builds on the last to become ever more enthralling in classic Vladimir Nabokov style.

 Making Time to Read

 For many busy professionals, reading has become a luxury.
 However, there’s no need for 2021 to be that way.
-Free up your schedule to have more time for reading by contracting a virtual assistant.
+Free up your schedule to have more time to read life-changing books by contracting a virtual assistant.

 A virtual administrative assistant can take care of all the routine tasks that are a drain on your time.
 This will give you more time to read life-changing books, helping you to regain your motivation in 2021.
 With a virtual assistant from MYVA360, you can outsource any tasks you lack the time to do yourself.
 Try out our services for yourself with a free trial.